SerratedSharp/CSharpWasmRecipes/README.md

 - Passing the event object and marshelling as a JSObject, then calling the JSObject's GetPropertyAs\*().
 - Calling a JSImport'd method and passing the eventObj as a parameter, and allowing the JS shim to access or operate on the parameters.
 - Wrapping our `listenerFunc` in the JS shim implementation to either fully or partially serialize the eventObj to a JSON string before passing it the C# event handler where it can be deserialized.
 This may have undesirable side effects since serializing a property such as event.currentTarget will lose its reference as an HTMLElement.
 - Wrapping our `listenerFunc` in the JS shim implementation, extracting additional values from the eventObj or DOM, and passing them as primtive parameters to our event listener.
 Requires our event listener be declared with additional parameters.
-See [Decomposing Event Parameters in the JS Shim](#Decomposing-Event-Parameters-in-the-JS-Shim)
+This is demonstrated in the JS previous `SubscribeEventById` method where `listenerFunc(event.type, event.target.id  )` passes to primitive values from the event to the C# listener.

 SerratedJQ uses an advanced approach, where it partially serializes the event object, and uses a visitor pattern to insert replacement placeholders and preserve references to HTMLElement/jQueryObject references in an array.
 An intermediate listener deserializes the JSON, and restores the JSObject references.
 This hybrid approach allows most primitive values of the event to be accessed naturally without interop, while specific references such as target/currentTarget properties can be acted on as a JSObject.
 This is required where we would want to interact with \*.currentTarget's HTMLElement through interop.